Labeling Methods for Partially Ordered Paths: Optimal Substructure

 \begin{example}[Weight-constrained shortest path with replenishment] \citet{Smith2012} introduced the \emph{weight-constrained shortest path problem with replenishment arcs} (WCSP-R).
 In it, we are given a directed graph $G=(V,A)$ in which every arc $a\in A$ carries a cost $w(a)\in \R_{\geq 0}$ and a weight $r(a)\in \R_{\geq 0}$.
 A subset of the arcs $\A'\subseteq A$ are \emph{replenishment arcs} that, when traversed, reset the weight to zero.
 The task is to find a minimum cost $s,t$-path of weight $< M$ for some $s,t\in \V$ and $M\in\R_{> 0}$. \citet{Smith2012} already observed that efficient $s,t$-paths may contain cycles.
 A common technique for solving resource-constrained path problems is to solve a biobjective version \citep[cf.][]{Ahmadi2022}.
 We can cast WCSP-R as a (biobjective) \POSP{} instance $\instance$ by letting $\VS := \R_{\geq 0} \times [0,M]$, setting initial costs $\WW(s) := (0,0)$ and defining the update function for $(\va_1,\va_2)\in \VS$ and $\arc\in\A$ as

 The partial order $\po$ is the canonical order on $\VS\subset \R^2$.
 The instance \mbox{$\instance$} is obviously history-free; weak independence is easy to show.
-It is, however, not cycle-non-decreasing: There might be a cycle of zero cost containing a replenishment arc.
-Traversing such a cycle twice, however, does not yield an improvement of neither cost nor weight.
+It is, however, not cycle-non-decreasing: There might be a cycle of zero cost that contains a replenishment arc.
+Traversing such a cycle twice, however, neither yields an improvement in cost nor weight.
 Hence, $|\bigcup_{\vrt\in\V} \nondom_{s,\vrt} | < \infty$.
 Now, assume there is a chain in $\image(\WW)$ without a minimum element.
 It must contain at least one infinite subsequence of $s,t$-paths of strictly increasing length for some $t\in\V$.
 This immediately leads to a contradiction, ensuring that $\instance$ is well-posed.
 If additionally every replenishment arc $\arc\in \A'$ has strictly positive costs $w(\arc)>0$, $\instance$ is cycle-non-decreasing.
 By \cref{thm:WIPSO3}, it is hence weakly subpath optimal.
 In case $w(\arc) > 0$ holds for all $\arc\in\A$, the instance is $\mu$-bounded, and weak subpath optimality can be derived from \cref{thm:WIPSO2}.
 Similar to \cref{example:ELECTRIC}, efficient sets contain at most one infeasible path of weight $M$. \end{example}